 Bloom is a consent-forward social and dating community that helps you meet people through events.
 We list events from local event producers and we also offer facilitated group dates in parks called "Blooms".
-Our app allows you to create a profile, see suggested people, and 💜 people you want to meet.
+Our app allows you to create a profile, see suggested people, 💜 people you want to meet, and become buds when the feeling is mutual.
 You tell us which events you're interested in and we'll help you connect with people you want to meet, before, during, and after each event.

 We welcome everyone 18+ who shares our community values.
 Our community tends to lean a bit alternative.
 We welcome all sexual orientations, gender identities, and relationship identities including monogamy, ethical non-monogamy, and kink.
 You are welcome here.